EzaMaster/MatrixCalculator/README.md

 ## Contributing

+  please open an issue or submit a pull request.

+## Contributing And Report Issues

 Contributions are welcome!
-If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.
+If you have ideas for improvements, new features, or bug fixes, please don't hesitate to [create an issue](https://github.com/MarinCervinschi/MatrixCalculator/issues).

-## Report Issues

-If you encounter any problems or have suggestions for improvement, please don't hesitate to [create an issue](https://github.com/MarinCervinschi/MatrixCalculator/issues).
 Your feedback is valuable!

 ## License